 Q4: Do our applicant families have to pay the $43 (USD) fee upfront and then be reimbursed?

-A4: No. On the FAST system, your school’s designated FAST administrator is able to create vouchers.
+A4: No. On the FAST system, your school’s designated FAST administrator can create vouchers.
 These voucher numbers can be given to applicant families and then they enter this number when it requests a credit card number.
 The school will eventually be billed for these vouchers, and we will reimburse the school for those expenses.
 Explanations of this nature will be provided by the FAST employees who will help you set up your school’s individualized application.

 Q5: Does our Finance Committee or our Board of Directors need to approve this sort of arrangement?

 A5: Each school will need to determine what is appropriate for their own situation.
 In most schools this will be something you will be asking of 4 or 5 families… the ones you believe would be good candidates for the Partnership Bursary.
 Generally, if you approach certain families and explain that the school may be able to access additional funds for the Tuition Assistance program if they are willing to complete an online form that will contain information ONLY YOUR SCHOOL’S DESIGNATED ADMINISTRATOR WILL SEE, we believe most would happily comply.
 In many cases, since this is merely a way of having more funds flow into your tuition assistance pot, and since any decision your school makes about the other tuition assistance a family may be offered will not be affected, no special motion of the board would be required.
-But, again, each school will need to determine this ourselves.
+But, again, each school will need to determine this for themselves.

 Q7: What should be our next steps if we want our school to access the funds available through the Partnership Bursary?

 A7: Contact Clint Losch ([email protected]) at FAST.
 Clint and his team are aware of this initiative and will guide your school in designing your application which will be tailored to your school’s unique situation.
-Your applications will take into account local housing prices, car insurance rates, your school’s tuition rates etc etc. This way you needn’t fear that your families are expected to have very low income levels even though they live in a very expensive part of the province.
+Your applications will take into account local housing prices, car insurance rates, your school’s tuition rates etc. This way you needn’t fear that your families are expected to have very low income levels even though they live in a very expensive part of the province.
 It is your school’s situation and your local economy’s situation that is being measured.
 You can get this set-up ahead of time, prior to having to complete our Partnership Bursary application.

 Q8: Are these FAST forms long?